 Enhancement of T3SS activity by nitrate

 In our previous study, maturation of the T3SS machinery under anaerobic conditions was achieved by the activation of specific anaerobic respiration using an electron acceptor as nitrate.
-To show the dependency of T3SS function and colonization capacity on nitrate, an EHEC wild-type strain was grown in LB medium containing various concentrations of nitrate under microanaerobic conditions at 37°C. As expected, the growth of EHEC was enhanced and reached a higher density in accord with the increase in the concentration of nitrate (Fig. 1A).
+To show the dependency of T3SS function and adherence capacity on nitrate, an EHEC wild-type strain was grown in LB medium containing various concentrations of nitrate under microanaerobic conditions at 37°C. As expected, the growth of EHEC was enhanced and reached a higher density in accord with the increase in the concentration of nitrate (Fig. 1A).
 To examine the maturation of T3SS, we compared the secretion of the effector protein EspB into the culture supernatant (Fig. 1B).
 Although EspB protein was produced in EHEC grown without nitrate (see Fig. 1B, 0 mM), EspB in culture supernatant was barely detected.
 The EspB protein level in the supernatant was increased in accordance with the increase in nitrate (Fig. 1B).
 Because EspB protein in whole cells was not increased by an increase in nitrate, this clearly indicates that T3SS function is activated by the presence of nitrate and that activity is dependent on the nitrate concentration.
 T3SS function is necessary for intimate attachment and hence microcolony formation on epithelial cells.
 The effect of various concentrations of nitrate on the efficiency of microcolony formation, which reflects the adherence capacity of cultured bacteria, was examined.
 After growth in LB medium containing various concentrations of nitrate, HeLa cells were infected for 90 min with the same number of bacteria (1x107 cfu) and further cultivated after washing out uninfected bacteria for 3.5 h.
 During this period, EHEC formed microcolonies originated from intimately attached single bacteria, whose adherence is dependent on T3SS function.
 Finally, the cells were washed and stained, and the number of microcolonies on HeLa cells was compared.
 The number of microcolonies per cell, which corresponds to number of intimately attached bacteria at the initial infection period, was increased in accordance with the increase in nitrate in preculture medium (Fig. 1C).
 Importantly, even at a low concentration of nitrate (100 mM), the effect was clearly shown.
 These results indicated that an increase in nitrate stimulates the activity of T3SS and the capacity for colony formation, as shown previously.

 Nitric oxide increases the capacity of colony formation